 Louisiana Car Insurance Laws

-Driving without insurance is incredibly risky, yet more than 12% of Americans did just that in 2019 according to a recent study by the Insurance Research Council (IRC).
-Below, we discuss how auto insurance works after an accident as well as the minimum amount of insurance that all Louisiana drivers must have.
+Driving without insurance is incredibly risky, yet more than 12% of Americans did just that in 2019, according to a recent study by the Insurance Research Council (IRC).
+Below, we discuss how auto insurance works after an accident and the minimum amount of insurance that all Louisiana drivers must have.

 Is Louisiana an At-Fault State?